John Blades: Radio

 During 1981 John Blades was invited by Ian Hartley to appear on the 2MBS' radio programme, Disc Noir, to present samples of his music collection.
 Hartley asked Blades to host his own show, Hot Dog You Bet, which was broadcast by 2MBS (102.5 MHz) from 1982 to 1985.
 Fielding had suggested the name of the show, inspired by "a flexi disc released with a New York art magazine called Smegma, an audio collage".

 In March 1998, due to the severity of his MS which reduced his mobility, Blades finished working at the RTA.
 His most pleasing work as an engineer was on the Glebe Island Bridge: "I designed water drainage system from the bridge deck to the underground stormwater system".
 From 1998 Blades presented a fortnightly radio programme, Background Noise, with initial co-host Fielding, and from 2003, another ex-Severed Heads musician, Garry Bradbury on 2MBS.
 The programme featured "mainly experimental music with innovative film soundtracks, radio plays and spoken word".
 During his time at 2MBS FM, Blades also founded the Contemporary Music Collective (CMC), a group of radio broadcasters and producers who supported noise and experimental music programmes after midnight, which differs from the station's usual programming of classical music during daytime.
 Other programmes include Eclectic Chair, The Dust Museum and Our World Through Seratonin.
 In 2004 CMC organised a fund-raiser in 2004 called Dis-Co-LLaboration to celebrate 22 years on-air – Severed Heads played live, along with radio presenters and CMC members.

-In 2010, Blades' documentary, "The Too Hard Basket", was broadcast on ABC Radio National, 360 Documentaries programme.
+In 2010, Blades' documentary, "The Too Hard Basket", was broadcast on Radio National, 360 Documentaries programme.
 It won the Walkley Award for 'Social Equity Journalism – All Media', and the 'Radio Documentary of the Year Award' from the Asia-Pacific Broadcasting Union.
 Blades died on 25 November 2011 after complications from cancer therapy.